For College Students

 I started working through my rigid expectations with the help of a counselor.
 Eventually, I wandered into libraries and checked out books I had come across in college but had never had the time to read.
 I began keeping a journal and recorded my triumphs and defeats.
 I landed a writing internship with an online teen magazine.
 I started to believe in my dreams.

 Today, I'm proud to say that Iím a certified professional life coach, author, speaker, leader and change-maker.
 Iím even more proud to say that if you strip my accomplishments away, I would still stand proud knowing who I am at my core.
-That took years of counseling, soul-searching and self-work.
+That took years of counseling, coaching, soul-searching and self-work.
 Perfectionism will always be a part of me, but never again will I allow it to usurp my life.

 I wish I could take that frantic college girl who suffocated her world in perfection, hug her and say, "CALM DOWN.
 You don't need to strive for perfection because you are good enough at your core.
 Besides, there is no such thing as perfection!
 Make friends, take classes outside your comfort zone, try an internship in a field you enjoy, and experience the world outside the school's walls."